Adjust Node.Counter for KES

 If these number are NOT the same, as for the example above NodeState=4 and OnDisk=5 then you need to rollback your counter.
 In this case the node counter would need to be rolled back from 5 to 4 If, for example, NodeState and OnDisk =4, then you are all set and can proceed to renewing your KES following the normal procedure here.

-Also If you have never made a block then you will need to rollback your counter to 0
+✅Also If you have never minted a block since you started your pool, then you will need to rollback your counter back to 0

 node.counter MUST be ONE greater than "qKesNodeStateOperationalCertificateNumber" value.